-- WTEC keeps style guides, study aids, and study guides for such standard exams as ACT, SAT, PRAXIS, and others.
+- Benchmark met.
+Director communicated with over 26 faculty and staff members regarding course-specific needs.
+This included faculty and staff from ENFL, OAS, Frazar Memorial Library, Nursing, Physical Science, Math, Computer Science and Engineering, Biology, and Art.
+Some of these were for individual courses, and some were for all courses in a program (e.g., ENGL 100, 101, and 102 courses).
+The library has a scavenger hunt designed for Freshman Composition students and is tweaking its offering to better suit individual instructors' needs.
+Other instructors requested very specific assistance with their courses, and some faculty sent students to WTEC for help with professional development outside of their classes, such as writing cover letters, resumes, and applications to graduate or doctoral programs. - WTEC keeps style guides, study aids, and also study guides for such standard exams as ACT, SAT, PRAXIS, GRE, and others.
 Faculty is regularly asked to recommend updates, plus suggestions for free resources online, etc. Students are free to use these on the premises, and faculty recommends students to do so.
 Faculty needs reminders that we have these resources. - Director also reaches out to instructors for clarification of essay prompts and other assignment instructions.
-This is done on a regular basis.
+This is done on a regular but as-needed basis.